 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 0–17 in out-of-home care who were the subject of child protection substantiation and the person believed responsible was living in the same households, 2009–10 to 2019–20.
-The proportion was 1.4% for 2019–20.
+The horizontal bar graph shows the proportion of children and young people aged 0–17 in out-of-home care who were the subject of child protection substantiation and the person believed responsible was living in the same household.
+The graph also presents the proportion of children not subject to a substantiation while in out-of-home care.
+Data can be selected by year from 2009–10 to 2020–21.

-Source: Steering Committee for the Review of Government Service Provision 2020.
-Report on government services 2020.
-Canberra: Productivity Commission.
+Source: Steering Committee for the Review of Government Service Provision (2022) Report on government services 2022, Productivity Commission, Australian Government.

 See the supplementary data tables for further information and footnotes about these data.